ALASdoo/alasdoo_com_v2/content/english/our-team.md

 ---
 title: "Our team"
-hero: "Our true value lies in people who do the hard&nbsp;work.
+hero: "Our true value lies in people who do the hard work.

-By understanding and valuing them everything else falls into&nbsp;place."
+By understanding and valuing them everything else falls into place."
 hero_image: "images/quality-over-quantity.jpg"
 alt: "IT team leader working with her team on a project."
 description: ""